IDCI-Consulting/ExtraFormBundle/Resources/doc/configuration_fetcher.md

 ConfigurationFetcher
 ====================

 ConfigurationFetcher are services that fetch a configuration raw and provide an understandable data structure that is use by a ExtraFormBuilder to build a FormBuilder.
-A ConfigurationFetcher is identitfy by a name.
+A ConfigurationFetcher is identify by a name.
 By default this bundle provide some configuration fetcher.